-The Care and Support Statutory Guidance (Department of Health, 2016) details a number of key principles and standards which the local authority must have regard to when carrying out its activities or functions, as specified below.
+The Care and Support Statutory Guidance (Department of Health and Social Care) details a number of key principles and standards which the local authority must have regard to when carrying out its activities or functions, as specified below.

 - Promoting Wellbeing.
 This means actively seeking improvements in particular aspects of wellbeing at any stage of the process from the provision of information and advice to reviewing a care and support plan, including:

 - physical and mental health and emotional wellbeing;

 - protection from abuse and neglect; control by the individual over their day to day life; participation in work, education and training;

 - suitability of living accommodation;

 - the individual’s contribution to society.